Cedar Breaks National Monument

 Cedar Breaks National Monument has a marvelous summer climate due to the high altitude.
 When the deserts below are baking under intense heat, visitors enjoy delightful temperatures up above.
 Summer daytime temperatures average 60-70 degrees F (15.5-21 degrees C).

 Afternoon and evening thunderstorms are common.
 July storm clouds can even bring a snow flurry to the area.
+On our last visit in early June a couple years ago, it was downright cool.
+The skies were overcast although the expected rain never fell.

 At an early July family reunion in Cedar City several years ago, we spent several days sweltering in temperatures exceeding 100 degrees F (37.8 C).
 I had never been to Cedar Breaks National Monument but I knew it had to be better than what we were going through below.